About Agilent Technologies, Inc.

 Agilent Technologies has been active in acquisitions in the past two or three years to add technologies to its portfolio.
 The deals are part of the company's effort to provide customers with more workflow-specific consumables and tools.

-In 2019 Agilent agreed to buy BioTek Instruments, which specializes in plate readers and imaging systems, for about $1.1 billion.
+In 2019 Agilent bought BioTek Instruments, which specializes in plate readers and imaging systems, for about $1.1 billion.
 The deal helps Agilent fill out its product line for live cell analysis, enhancing its position in the immuno-oncology and immunotherapy markets.
-The transaction was expected to close in 2019.

 Late in 2018, the company completed the acquisition of San Diego-based ACEA Biosciences Inc., a developer of cell analysis tools, for $250 million.
 ACEA specializes in cellular function and metabolism measurements focused on real-time, live-cell analysis.
 Agilent also purchased ProZyme, a provider of glycan reagents, kits, and standards, in 2018.
 The deal fortifies Agilent's position in glycobiology, a fast-growing part of the biopharma sector.
 Another 2018 acquisition was Ultra Scientific, a provider of chemical standards and certified reference materials.